-Demand for data-related jobs has risen considerably in recent years, and this trend is expected to continue as more businesses adopt Big Data.
-Data engineers play an important role in data analysis, translating raw data into useful business insights.
+The demand for positions related to data has significantly increased in recent years, and this upward trend is projected to persist as more companies embrace Big Data.
+Data engineers are essential in data analysis, taking raw data and transforming it into valuable insights for businesses.

 What are the duties and functions of a BI/Data engineer?

-Data engineers are in charge of designing and constructing a reliable infrastructure for converting data into formats that data scientists can interpret.
-They must be able to spot patterns in large datasets and create scalable procedures for transforming semi-structured and unstructured data into useful representations.
-They basically prepare and convert raw data in order to utilize it for analytical or operational reasons.
-A Business Intelligence Developer’s role is to work with end users to design reporting systems that provide easy-to-understand data for decision-making.
-The BI Developer uses business intelligence to address organizational difficulties by evaluating warehouse data.
-A Business Intelligence Developer is a member of an organization’s analytics team who is responsible for data design, access, use, security, and the quality of information assets throughout the enterprise.
-A typical BI/Data engineer workday includes the following tasks:
+Data Engineers are responsible for constructing a robust infrastructure for transforming data into user-friendly formats that can easily be interpreted by Data Scientists.
+They must be able to identify patterns in large datasets and establish scalable procedures to convert unstructured and semi-structured data into useful formats.
+In other words, they are responsible for preparing and converting raw data for analytical or operational purposes.
+Business Intelligence (BI) Developers, on the other hand, must collaborate with end users to design and develop reporting systems that provide clear and easy-to-understand data for decision-making.
+Furthermore, BI Developers must employ business intelligence to address organisational challenges by analysing warehouse data.
+A typical BI/Data Engineer’s day-to-day work consists of tasks such as data design, access, use, security, and the quality assurance of information assets across the enterprise.

 - Work on the design, development, and implementation of data structures for BI systems.